|

 The parade begins with this gentle rhino.
 She charms the crowds by moving in close and batting her big baby blues... complete with eyelashes.

-![]() Here we have the lead float.
-A giant-sized platform that has a live-character Rafiki dancing and singing, with an animatronic Zasu standing by to add his council.
+Here we have the lead float, a giant-sized platform that has a live-character Rafiki dancing and singing, with an Animatronic Zasu standing by to add his counsel.
 The Lion King logo crowns the detailed float.
 Notice the waterfountain that Zasu sits on.
 The giant giraffes' heads bob up and down to the music of "Circle of Life."

 |